littlecanargie/metaspectrum/README.md

 # metaspectrum
 This repository hosts R codes for meta-analysis spectrum methods under the structural equation modeling (SEM) ecosystem.
 SEM has been proven to be a useful tool for meta-analysis spectrum methods from its ability to specify complex, multivariate models with latent variables.
 Our code runs under the *R* environment and depends on [*OpenMx*](https://openmx.ssri.psu.edu/) to carryout the SEM specification and estimation procedures.
-The estimation procedure is usually reasonally fast, yet the confidence interval construction may take a some time since they're constructed using a likelihood-based approach in *OpenMx*.
+The estimation procedure is usually reasonably fast, but the construction of confidence intervals may take a some time since they're constructed using a likelihood-based approach in *OpenMx*.

 ## Network meta-analysis